 TYPE OF TRAVEL/DISTANCE: This trip is recommended for families with children age 3 and older.
 It is a kid-friendly camping trip that is also great for teenagers.
 You will go on day trips in 18-foot canoes, which hold two to three paddlers, plus all necessary gear.
 An average day’s travel consists of 2-4 hours of paddling or hiking, depending on the ages and attention spans of the children participating.
 Expect 1-2 portages (short trail crossings) per paddling trip.

 WEATHER: Temperatures in the summer months range from 40 F to 95 F. Rainfall can vary, but you should expect at least a day or two of rain.

 ACCOMMODATIONS: At night you will sleep in a comfortable 4-person tent with 3-4 people per a tent (other arrangements can be made).
-Bathroom facilities consist of an USDA Forest Service commode.
+Bathroom facilities consist of a USDA Forest Service outhouse.

 MEALS: The food we bring is plentiful, nutritious, and kid friendly!
 Enjoy hearty breakfasts, trail lunches, a variety of snacks, and delicious dinners with desserts.
 If you have special dietary restrictions, be sure to list them on your registration.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.